top of page

 Dragonflies helicopter overhead.
 My line jerks with my first fish —

 too small to keep.
-Father releases it — it’s mother-of-pearl scales glimmering
+Father releases it — it’s mother-of-pearl scales glimmering in the morning light, cold body undulating deeper until it disappears.

 Shrimp carapace scattered on a white plate.
 I am twenty-five.